-4.4.
-4.4.5 Community Outreach and Stewardship (continued) 77.
-Limited staff requires prioritization of staff resources which occasionally cannot meet the programs' demands, causing missed opportunities.
-Review programs annually for cost-recovery.
-Find and use current partnerships to offset program delivery demands.
-Increase revenue generation to support increasing staff demands.
+Issue & Risk Mitigation Measures Cost 4.4.
+5 Community Outreach an nd Stewardship 75.
+Geographic requirements for some program deliverables can cause unequal access across the QC watershed.
+Create program opportunities in other municipalities.
+Public consultation for municipalities to share needs and resources.
+Inform municipalities what resources are available to them (each municipality is different).
 Included in the budget.
-Requires additional funding.
-Additional staff complement is required.
 4.4.
-6 Significant Partnership P rograms 78.
+Significant Partnership Programs 74.
 Partnerships are contingent on the program cost and length.
-Maintain current partnershipsSeek new partnership opportunities.
+Maintain current partnerships.Seek new partnership opportunities.
 Included in the budget.
 4.4.
-7 Hunting Leases 79.
-Liability for situation on QC owned property.
+7 Hunting Leases 75.
+Liability for situations on QC owned property.
 Maintain sufficient insurance.
 Ensure lease agreements in place.
 Maintain and promote safety measures and standards.
-Included in the budget.May require additional funding.
-80. Unknown property boundaries create conflict between neighbouring users Continued information and data sharing with hunters to ensure boundaries are known.
-Dedicate resources (mapping / surveying / flagging) to known boundaries of concern.
 Included in the budget.
-81. Increased demand for recreational uses requires funding for property maintenance.
+May require additional funding.
+76. Unknown property boundaries create conflict between neighbouring users Continued information and data sharing with hunters to ensure boundaries are known.
+Dedicate resources (mapping/surveying/flagging) to known boundaries of concern.
+Included in the budget.
+77. Increased demand for recreational uses requires funding for property maintenance.
 Follow the guidance of the Conservation Area Land Strategy.
-Included in the budget.May require additional funding.
-82. Competing uses outside lease period Appropriate signage.
+Included in the budget.
+May require additional funding.
+78. Competing uses outside lease period Appropriate signage.
 Maintain and promote safety measures and standards.
-Included in the budget.May require additional funding.
-83. Negative public perception and concern over hunting activities on Conservation Land.
+Included in the budget.
+May require additional funding.
+79. Negative public perception and concern over hunting activities on conservation land.
 Appropriate signage.
 Maintain and promote safety measures and standards.
-Consider changing borders.
+Consider changing border.
 May require additional funding.

-l Bay of Quinte Remedial A ctio 84.
-Funding for long-term monitoring and data management after delisting. • Provide business cases to the provincial and federal governments for continued funding.
-Identify new funding opportunities for Area of Concern monitoring with climate change resiliency as focus. • Additional funding required.
-85. Implementation of the Phosphorus Management Plan. • Provide business case to the provincial and federal governments for funding/staffing to oversee implementation of the Phosphorus Management Plan. • Included in the budget.
+Issue & Risk Mitigation Measures Cost 4.5.
+1 Bay of Quinte Remedial A l 80.
+Funding for long-term monitoring and data management after delisting.
+Provide business cases to the provincial and federal governments for continued funding.
+Identify new funding opportunities for Area of Concern monitoring with climate change resiliency as focus.
+Additional funding required.
+81. Implementation of the Phosphorus Management Plan.
+Provide business case to the provincial and federal governments for funding/staffing to oversee implementation of the Phosphorus Management Plan.
+Included in the budget.
 Requires additional funding.
 Additional staff complement is required.
-86. Continue obtaining scientific interest for monitoring efforts. • Collaboration with partners through partnerships and in-kind activities to maintain working relationships with the scientific community. • Included in the budget.
-Requires additional funding.
-87. Ensuring equipment, technology, and protocols are accurate and current.
-As well as maintaining long-term datasets to assess trends. • Ensure staff track equipment use to obtain sufficient funds for eventual replacement.
+82. Continue obtaining scientific interest for monitoring efforts.
+Collaboration with partners through partnerships and in-kind activities to maintain working relationships with the scientific community.
+Included in the budget.Requires additional funding.
+83. Ensuring equipment, technology, and protocols are accurate and current.
+As well as maintaining long-term datasets to assess trends.
+Ensure staff track equipment use to obtain sufficient funds for eventual replacement.
 Checking protocols annually to ensure they are up to date and appropriate for the equipment used for monitoring purposes.
-Reporting on decade long statistics for monitoring programs to assess trends. • Included in the budget.
+Reporting on decade long statistics for monitoring programs to assess trends.
+Included in the budget.
 May require additional funding.
-88. Educating the public on the importance of continuous monitoring of the Bay of Quinte. • Hosting workshops and open house events to invite the public.
+84. Educating the public on the importance of continuous monitoring of the Bay of Quinte.
+Hosting workshops and open house events to invite the public.
 Attending Bay of Quinte events and seminars in watershed.
-Offer site visits to interested landowners on BQRAP programs. • Included in the budget.
+Offer site visits to interested landowners on BQRAP programs.
+Included in the budget.
 May require additional funding.